 The Company's MCR is calculated by applying prescribed factors to its net written premium and its Best Estimate Liabilities.
-The MCR is subject to two further constraints; it must lie in the range of 25 to 45% of the Company's SCR and it cannot be less than an absolute minimum of €3.7m, converted at the exchange rate applicable at the end of October preceding the year end.
-The Company's MCR is the absolute minimum which is £3m following conversion into GBP.
+The MCR is subject to two further constraints; it must lie in the range of 25% to 45% of the Company's SCR and it cannot be less than an absolute minimum of $\leq$ 3.7m, converted at the exchange rate applicable at the end of October preceding the year end.
+The Company's MCR is the absolute minimum which is £3,288 thousand following translation into GBP (2017: £3,251 thousand).